 A summative assessment form will be completed by the mentor in conjunction with the link tutor at the end of your final placement.
-This will be used to confirm whether you can be recommended for QTS.
+This will be used to confirm whether you have met all of the Teachers' Standards.

 5.1 How will I get my results and feedback on my work?